-One important aspect about wind and hail damage is that some home insurance policies have something called a wind/hail deductible, which can be much higher than your policy deductible.
+One important aspect about wind and hail damage is that some homeowners insurance policies have something called a wind/hail deductible, which can be much higher than your policy deductible.
 Make sure to review your policy and see if it’s the case.
-At Williams, for example, we like to keep our deductibles the same in order to avoid confusion.
+At Williams Insurance Group, for example, we like to keep our deductibles the same in order to avoid confusion.

-Another important thing to consider is that homeowners insurance does not protect your vehicles.
-So, even if your car was lying soundly in the garage when disaster struck, you would still need to turn to your auto insurer for claims pertaining to tornado damage.
+Another important thing to consider is that homeowners insurance in Franklin, TN does not protect your vehicles.
+So, even if your car was lying soundly in the garage when disaster struck, you would still need to turn to your auto insurance for claims pertaining to tornado damage.